Freeze Bread & Baked Goods

 Injera is anything but difficult to defrost however do as such continuously so the surface and taste won’t change by any stretch of the imagination.
 To defrost injera, move the frozen flatbread from the freezer and onto the kitchen counter.
 Try not to put the frozen injera in the fridge in light of the fact that once you warm the flatbread, it ends up dry and bland.

-READ ALSO: Can You Freeze Scones?
-How to Freeze Scones
+READ ALSO: Can You Freeze Guacamole?
+How to Freeze Guacamole

 Once the injera has been defrosted for an hour or something like that, get a few clammy paper towels.
 Spot the paper towels on top of the injera and after that stick the flatbread in the microwave to warm.
 The moist paper towels will shield the injera from warmth while likewise keeping it sodden as it is warmed.